Naaao9999/shikoku-structural-sharpening/README.md

 - `japanize-matplotlib`
 - `adjustText`
 - `shapely`

-In addition, `01_data_preprocessing.ipynb` contains an import related to `google.colab`.
-If you run the notebook locally in Jupyter, that part may need to be adapted to your environment.

 ### Expected Outputs
 After execution, `output/` is expected to contain at least the following types of artifacts: